Learn about California Condors

 Condor foraging often occurs in open areas, such as grasslands, oak-savanna foothills, mixed woodlands, and coastal zones.
 Condors often forage during the middle of the day, when soaring conditions are optimal.

 Condors possess a specialized gastrointestinal microbiome which provides resistance to a variety of bacterial toxins, such as anthrax, botulism, and cholera.
-As they clean the landscape of carcasses, condors are also able to remove these toxins from the environment.
+As they clean the landscape of carcasses, condors are also able to remove these toxins from

 Juvenile condors have feathered heads.
 Only after condors become sexually mature, at about 6 years of age, do they attain full adult plumage and the mostly featherless head that is so iconic for the species.
 In fact, the genus Gymnogyps is derived from Greek and means naked vulture, referring to their bare heads and necks.